isaaceindhoven/velocita-proxy/proxy/README.md

 distribution file repositories.

-Combined with [composer-velocita](https://github.com/isaaceindhoven/composer-velocita), it can tremendously increase the performance of a `composer install` where a local cache is not yet available or makes sure your dependencies are accessible even when the source location is experiencing issues.
+Combined with [composer-velocita](https://github.com/isaaceindhoven/composer-velocita), it can tremendously increase the performance of a `composer install` where a local cache is not yet available and makes sure your dependencies are accessible even when the source location is experiencing issues.

 ## Running the proxy